circleci/circleci-docs/jekyll/_cci2/getting-started.md

 Sign in and connect a VCS 👋
 {% endcapture %}

-{% include getting-started-links.html title="Prerequisites" href1="https://circleci.com/signup" href2="https://circleci.com/docs/2.0/gh-bb-integration"  content1=content1 content2=content2 %}
+{% include getting-started-links.html title="Prerequisites" id="prerequisites" href1="https://circleci.com/signup" href2="https://circleci.com/docs/2.0/gh-bb-integration"  content1=content1 content2=content2 %}

 {% capture content %}
 Continuous integration is a practice that helps developers integrate their code into a main branch of a shared repository early and often.
 Every developer commits daily.
 Every commit triggers automated tests and builds.
 Bugs are identified and repaired in minutes.